tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_supported_features.md

 Fast-loading pages| Yes | This is one of the Jekyll's strengths.
 Because the files are static, they loading extremely fast, approximately 0.5 seconds per page.
 You can't beat this for performance.
 (A typically database-driven site like WordPress averages about 2.5 + seconds loading time per page.)
 Because the pages are all static, it means they are also extremely secure.
 You won't get hacked like you might with a WordPress site.
 Themes | Yes | You can have different themes for different outputs.
 If you know CSS, theming both the web and print outputs is pretty easy.
 Open source | Yes | This theme is entirely open source.
 Every piece of code is open, viewable, and editable.
 Note that this openness comes at a price &mdash; it's easy to make changes that break the theme or otherwise cause errors.
+Offline viewing | Yes | This theme uses relative linking throughout, so you can view the content offline and on any webserver without configuring urls and baseurls in your configuration file.

 ## Features not available